Addiction Relapse Prevention in Kansas City, Kansas (913) 364-2364

-Relapse prevention is fundamental to every rehabilitation program.
+Relapse prevention in Kansas City is fundamental to every rehabilitation program.
 Beyond halting alcohol abuse, relapse prevention is the goal, and ultimately, the measure of every treatment program.
 The hope of addicts who seek help for addiction is to be able to maintain their sobriety, even in the face of adversity.

-Because that is also the hope at Alcohol Treatment Centers Kansas City, relapse prevention training is part of the recovery tools addicts receive.
+Relapse prevention in Kansas City is part of the recovery tools addicts receive.
 If they are vigilant about application of this knowledge, long term sobriety can be achieved.
-Even so, there are various circumstances and subtleties that can circumvent the best laid relapse prevention plans.
+Even so, there are various circumstances and subtleties that can circumvent the best relapse prevention plans.
 Stressful life circumstances are the most common.

 However, success and happiness can also be triggers for some.
 Research shows that a large percentage of recovering addicts return to drug use after they complete treatment.
 For this reason, we provide a 24 hour helpline for addicts and their loved ones who need assistance before things get out of hand.